 How Ravi Taught Me To Argue

 Being wrong was the real issue.
-I can’t be seen making mistakes.
-Here I am in my fifth decade, and I realize that the drive to never be wrong—pride—is responsible for those three deep lines that are etched between my eyebrows, plus a lot of white hair.
+I can’t be seen not knowing stuff.
+Here I am in my fifth decade, and I realize that the drive to never be wrong—pride—is responsible for those three deep lines etched between my eyebrows.

 This method of dealing with people went on for quite some time.
 I became a Christian as a college student, which didn’t go over very well in my secular family.
 I stopped engaging on many levels.

 About 15 years ago, I began listening to Ravi Zacharias, a world-renowned Christian thinker, speaker, evangelist and apologist for the faith.
 I tuned into his podcast every morning, read several of his books and watched almost every university talk, debate, and Q & A period on YouTube.
 He spoke in every region of the globe, to secular and religious folk alike, sometimes in very dangerous places and situations.

 The slogan of his organization was, “Helping the Thinker Believe and the Believer Think.”
 I greatly admired his intellect and the delivery of his ideas.
 How respectful he was, no matter who he was addressing.
 Bold, truthful and assertive, but always incredibly soft-spoken and respectful.
 He mentored all the speakers in his organization, all gifted in their own right, to do the same.

 He died today, at age 74, after a short battle with a malevolent form of bone cancer.
 And I cried because I had found in him a mentor in the subject of debate.
 He taught me how to handle my lifelong battle with communication.
 He showed me how to contend for the faith in the most loving way possible, especially toward people who are hostile to my position.